 In chronic kidney disease stage 2, your GFR is between 60 and 89.
 Your filtration rate is slightly sub-par, and there may be other indications of inadequate kidney function.
 You are still largely asymptomatic, however, in terms of observable changes.
 There are several tests your physician can administer to determine your degree of kidney damage and the cause of lower kidney function, including blood and urine tests, an ultrasound, and a CT scan.

-- exercise at least five days a week for a minimum of 30 minutes per day; and
+- Exercise at least five days a week for a minimum of 30 minutes per day.

 If symptoms do appear, they are more likely to do so during Stage 3b and may include:

 - Back pain

 As kidney function decreases, and wastes build up in your body, other adverse health conditions may develop, such as:

 - High blood pressure

 Stage 3 is a good time to consult a nephrologist (kidney specialist) to devise and implement a treatment plan.
 Treatment for CKD focuses on preventing disease progression, specifically managing conditions that can complicate, or result from, the disease.